My tour of duty is done. I'm heading home.

 THANKS MOM!
 You're the greatest.

-Flat Stanley Has Nothing On Jenna
+Flat Stanley Has Nothing On Jenna"The Picture"

 Went on my 8th mission the other day.
 It was significant for two reasons: 1) it was my last mission outside of Bagram; and 2) when I returned, my replacement was here.
 Oh happy days!